 There’s nothing quite like spending a few months Leisure cycling in New Zealand.
 We actually did this for 8 months so we’re pretty familiar with all New Zealand regions.
 A lot of international travellers love biking parts of New Zealand.
-The problem is, they still think they have to bring their own bikes.
-Actually, there really is no need.
-In fact most regions in New Zealand now offer bikes for hire and its a very simple procedure.
+And the good news is, that now, you don’t have to bring your own bikes.
+And that is because most regions in New Zealand now offer bikes for hire – it is an easy and simple procedure.

 Leisure cycling in New Zealand – what’s the advantage?

-Leisure cycling in New Zealand is easy.
-In fact, its a great alternative if you’re looking to free your mind and spirit.
+Leisure cycling in New Zealand is safe and a relaxing way to see the country.
+In fact, it is a great alternative if you’re looking to free your mind and spirit.
 Believe me, by cycling, you can really get to know the lay of the land.
 In the past 5 years, New Zealand has proudly established fantastic cycle trails.
 These trails are more often than not, laid with packed gravel and are very smooth.
 This allows riders like me to feel secure in being able to look out at the beautiful countryside.

 Another great advantage that cycling has, is the exercise.
 There are a lot of travellers who like to continue with their exercise regimes while on holiday.
 But the one big advantage that really stands out, is the outdoor vibe.
 You get to use all your senses to absorb nature’s highlights.
 And for a country like New Zealand, that’s important.
 Okay, for a start, you won’t get any engine noise.
 But all will not be totally silent.
 Your ears will pick up plenty of native bird song.
 And there’s nothing quite like the smell of newly cut hay and the moist earth after it rains.
 If you’re doing a coastal bike ride, just wait until you get the first taste of salt on your tongue.
 Ultimately though, is the sense of freedom you get.